2020 was a year like no other, with major stress and disruption for most of us and hardship for many.

 The outlook for 2021 is somewhat brighter, at least for the second half of the year, when many people will have received one of the available vaccines and will feel more confident returning to ‘normal’ life.

-With this more optimistic outlook, and light at the end of the tunnel appearing, albeit faintly, businesses of all sizes can reflect on their future working styles and practices and decide how they wish to work with their employees and customers and continue to support flexible working.
+With this more optimistic outlook, and light at the end of the tunnel appearing, albeit faintly, businesses of all sizes can reflect on their future working styles and practices and decide how they wish to work with their employees and customers and continue to support flexible/home-working.

 In the medium term, major town centres will be very much quieter than pre-COVID days and the daily commute into a central office will become a thing of the past.
 High-profile employers have already stated that they will not require their teams to return to the office on a 5-day basis.

-It may well be that, to attract the best, home, remote, or flexible working will be offered as an employment benefit.
+It may well be that, to attract the best, flexible, remote, or home-working will be offered as an employment benefit.
 This is scheduled to come into law in Germany this year.

 The role of the office will change to allow for human interaction, team meetings and staff training.
 Workspaces are likely to be smaller in size and may be moved out to local hubs.